npge/npge/README.md

 To add similar columns with numbers of occurrences of a block in a sequence, add option `--info-count-seqs=1` to command `npge PostProcessing`.
+File `pangenome/pangenome-small.bi` contains short version of `pangenome/pangenome.bi`, that lacks columns with occurrences in genomes.

   * `pangenome/pangenome.bs` pangenome
     (main output of the program);